Front Door to Cuba Front Door to Cuban History

 1880S - PUBLIC LIFE

 Aside from being one of the major figures in the struggle for Cuban independence, Martí is considered one of the great writers of the Hispanic world.
-"It would require a composite of Washington, Jefferson, and Lincoln, supplemented by the best of Henry James, Emerson, and Twain to suggest a comparable figure," says Ramón Eduardo Ruíz in Cuba: the Making of a Revolution.
-In the chapter devoted to Martí, he examines the many parallels to Castro.
+“It would require a composite of Washington, Jefferson, and Lincoln,” wrote Ramón Eduardo Ruíz in Cuba: the Making of a Revolution, “supplemented by the best of Henry James, Emerson, and Twain to suggest a comparable figure.”

 Martí's creative output also included Ismaelillo, a book of poems about his son that expressed the deep anguish he felt over their separation.
 The poems describe a symbolic reunion, which would have meant that Cuba was finally free.
 Ideas, for Martí, were weapons in the struggle for a better world.